oracle/terraform-kubernetes-installer/README.md

 ## Prerequisites

 1. Download and install [Terraform][terraform]
-2. Download and install the [BareMetal Terraform Provider][bmcs provider] (recommended version: v1.0.18)
+2. Download and install the [OCI Terraform Provider][bmcs provider] (recommended version: v1.0.18)
-3. Create an Terraform configuration file at  `~/.terraformrc` that specifies the path to the baremetal provider:
+3. Create an Terraform configuration file at  `~/.terraformrc` that specifies the path to the OCI provider:
 ```
   providers {
   baremetal = "<path_to_provider_binary>/terraform-provider-baremetal"
 }
 ```
-4. Create a _terraform.tfvars_ file in the project root that specifies your [API signature](API signing), tenancy, user, and compartment within BMCS:
+4. Create a _terraform.tfvars_ file in the project root that specifies your [API signature](API signing), tenancy, user, and compartment within OCI:

 ```bash
 # start from the included example